Anti-Bribery & Corruption — Module 1 of 4

 You

-David will use the form if it takes 90 seconds and we approve most requests within 24 hours.
-If David had called me before Wimbledon, we could have approved it with conditions — log it, document the business rationale.
-He'd have gone to the tennis and we'd have a clean file.
-Total additional cost: approximately zero.
-The cost of not doing it is a Section 7 prosecution where we can't demonstrate adequate procedures.
+He'll use it if it's 90 seconds and most requests clear in 24 hours.
+If David had called before Wimbledon, we could have approved it with conditions.
+He'd have gone to the tennis, we'd have a clean file.
+Cost: roughly zero.
+The alternative is a Section 7 prosecution we can't defend.

 Portrait of Helen Carr, CFO